Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

 Hey there,

 this Ismaël Koné from Côte d'Ivoire (Ivory Coast).
 I am a fan of open source software.
-In the next lines, I'll try to capture my experience at Quansight Labs as an intern working on the `cuDF` implementation of an interchange dataframe protocol.
+In the next lines, I'll try to capture my experience at Quansight Labs as an intern working on the `cuDF` implementation of the interchange dataframe protocol.

 ## Presentation of the work to be done